Juned0085/home_automation_system/readme.md

-# Home Automation System

-A simple Python-based home automation simulation that allows control of lights and fans using a command-line interface.

-## Features
-- Turn devices ON/OFF
-- CLI interface for commands

-## Usage
-Run `main.py` and enter commands:
 # 🏠 Home Automation System
 A Python-based simulation that allows control of lights and fans using simple CLI commands.
 Ideal for learning OOP and automation logic.
 ## 📑 Table of Contents